snizhanalviv/aepp-sdk-js/bin/CLI.md

 #### update

 Use this command to update a name.
-For example, you can assign it yo another account, but still you will have rights to do other operations with this name :
+For example, you can assign it to another account, but still you will have rights to do other operations with this name:
 ```
 $ aecli name update test --password test testname.aet ak_2a1j2Mk9YSmC1gioUq4PWRm3bsv887MbuRVwyv4KaUGoR1eiKi
 ```

 ## The contracts group

 A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
 Smart contracts allow the performance of credible transactions without third parties.
 These transactions are trackable and irreversible.
-The aim of smart contracts is to provide security that is superior to traditional contract law and to reduce other transaction costs associated with contracting.
+Smart contracts aim to provide security that is superior to traditional contract law and to reduce other transaction costs associated with contracting.

 The contracts group consists of the following commands and options:
 ```